 - In the case of classic mobile, we recommend working directly with the party responsible for configuring your devices.
 If you are unsure who that is, you can work with our recommended hardware provider Emkat by reaching out to firstname.lastname@example.org.

 What happens on July 1st if I still haven’t taken action?

-If you haven’t taken action, you’ll likely experience a number of errors indicating that the server could not be reached.
+If you haven’t taken action in updating your communication protocols, you’ll likely experience a number of errors indicating that the server could not be reached.
 Any conversations these integrations attempt to have with the WMS will not be successful until you update your scanning devices and integrations to comply with our security standards.

 What if my question isn't answered here?